 From the last couple of years, Security is playing a very crucial role in the mobile domain.
-Mobile platforms provide a feature to verify their identity by scanning a unique body part like a finger, palm, face or iris or by speaking.
+The mobility service provider is providing a feature to verify the user identity by scanning a unique body part like a finger, palm, face or iris or by speaking.

 With each major version release of iOS, Apple ships on an excellent range of recent technologies and frameworks.
 So in iOS 7 and iPhone 5S Apple introduced a biometric Local authentication technology.
 Using that users can unlock the device and make different purchases from the AppStore.
-In iOS 8, the developer can use the fingerprint sensor authentication mechanism for login or authenticate their applications.
+In iOS 8, the mobilty service providers can use the fingerprint sensor authentication mechanism for login or authenticate their applications.

-On 12th Sep 2017, Apple introduced a brand new flagship phone the “iPhone X” with a strong new login system.
+On 12th Sep 2017, Apple introduced a brand new flagship phone the “iPhone X” with a robust new login system.
 Apple is ditching Touch ID in favor of an automatic face recognition system battery-powered by a brand new camera array and a specially changed A11 chip.
-Many applications are currently using TouchID only and after the release of iPhone X, all those applications are not supported.
+Many applications are currently using TouchID only, and after the release of iPhone X, all those mobile application development are not supported.
 So let’s get a quick introduction of TouchID authentication and FaceID authentication.

-As the next step in Local Authentication Apple Inc. Introduce and release FaceID a Facial recognition system for the iPhone X. it’s a kind of identity verification technology supposed to succeed Touch ID, a fingerprint-based system.
-FaceID includes 2 modules, first one projects a grid with 30,000 and more infrared dots onto a user’s face, and the second one reads the pattern to substantiate or deny access.
-This generates a 3D facial map stored in an exceedingly native, secured space of the device’s processor, inaccessible by Apple itself.
-Over the time the system can learn the changes in a user’s face, and can successfully acknowledge the user while carrying makeup, glasses, spectacles, scarves, hats or with changes in the beard.
-The system doesn’t work with eyes closed.
+As the next step in Local Authentication Apple Inc. Introduce and release FaceID a Facial recognition system for the iPhone X. It's a kind of identity verification technology in AI services which is supposed to succeed Touch ID, a fingerprint-based system.
+FaceID includes two modules, first one projects a grid with 30,000 and more infrared dots onto a user's face, and the second one reads the pattern to substantiate or deny access.
+This generates a 3D facial map stored in an exceedingly natural, secured space of the device's processor, inaccessible by Apple itself.
+Over the time the system can learn the changes in a user's face, and can successfully acknowledge the user while carrying makeup, glasses, spectacles, scarves, hats or with changes in the beard.
+The system doesn't work with eyes closed.

 Touch ID and Face ID are a part of the Local Authentication framework, So following are the things we need to check before implementation :